We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Cold sores can have many different triggers, including stress and long periods of sun exposure.
 Noticing and managing these triggers, when possible, may help reduce the frequency of cold sores.

 Cold sores are highly contagious.
-To prevent the spread, a person should not:
+To prevent the spread, a person should refrain from:

-- share personal items, such as face and body towels, toothbrushes, and lipsticks or lip balms
+- sharing personal items, such as face and body towels, toothbrushes, and lipsticks or lip balms

-- touch the cold sore, unless they are applying medication or a remedy
+- touching the cold sore, unless they are applying medication or a remedy

-- kiss or have oral sex, as the virus can spread during these activities
+- kissing or having oral sex, as the virus can spread during these activities

 After touching a cold sore, wash the hands thoroughly with soap and water.

-A person can typically treat their cold sore at home with over-the-counter medication or home remedies.
-However, consider seeing a doctor if a cold sore:
+A person can typically treat their cold sore at home with OTC medication or home remedies.
+However, people should consider consulting a doctor if a cold sore:

 - is large or very painful